Pragmatic Play

 Simulator projection

-The SatoshiHero Slot Simulator modelled 1,000 spins at $2 using 96.5% RTP, high volatility, and the official 21175 max win.
+The SatoshiHero Slot Simulator modelled 1,000 spins at a $2 stake.
 The median session finished about $120 down.
-The p5 to p95 band stretched from roughly $629 down to $698 up.
+The p5 to p95 band ran from roughly $629 down to $698 up.
+A feature appeared roughly once every 46 spins in the model.

 Our 500-spin session